-Authority: Chapter 4.92 RCW
+Authority:Chapter 4.92 RCWActions and claims against state

 PURPOSE

 This policy describes the process for requesting assistance from the Office of the Attorney General (AGO): (a) for legal advice; (b) for assistance with or in an administrative hearing; or (c) in a lawsuit where you are a named-defendant regarding alleged acts or omissions as an employee of the Division of Developmental Disabilities (DDD).
 This policy is intended to eliminate duplicate requests, coordinate staff efforts, and facilitate communication of AGO responses to all appropriate division staff.